jmarihawkins/customer_banking/README.md

 # Overview

-This project aims to create a customer banking system that enables users to manage savings and CD (Certificate of Deposit) accounts.
-Users can input account details such as balance, interest rates, and duration, and the system will calculate interest earned and update account balances accordingly.
+This purpose of this project is to develop a customer banking system utilizing Python scripting.
+This system enables users to efficiently manage their savings and Certificate of Deposit (CD) accounts.
+It streamlines the process of inputting account specifics such as balances, interest rates, and durations, thereafter automatically computing interest earned and updating account balances accordingly.

 # Files Summary